Get a grip

 Posted by Silver Surfer on October 27, 2002

 In Reply to: Get a grip posted by Donald Lowery on October 26, 2002

-: : : : : : "However, on the political correctness front I recently watched the film Dambusters - made almost 60 years ago -and, even though Guy Gibson's dog [N-word] got killed as usual, in this cut of the film nobody actually spoke the dog's name."
+: : : : : : "However, on the political correctness front I recently watched the film Dambusters - made almost 60 years ago -and, even though Guy Gibson's dog [word removed in order to comply with Google's Publisher Policy] got killed as usual, in this cut of the film nobody actually spoke the dog's name."

 : : : : : : Did this bother you?